If you want blisteringly fast and even fingers on your sax, then you MUST know about alternate fingerings.

 And don’t forget that when you’re learning a new piece of music, always make a note of which fingering you’re going to use, and that’s going to help you to be consistent when you are practicing.

-Make sure you grab my free Finger Chart using the link below.
+Make sure you grab my free Finger Chart.

 It’s got a lot of these fingerings on, but not all of them.
 It’s a great reference point to have on your music stand.

-And you’re keen to progress further with your playing, then go check out what we’re doing at Sax School, because there’s just so many resources in there that can help you in whatever style that you’re keen to play.
-Find out about our 14 day free trial here.
+If you’re keen to progress further with your playing, then go check out what we’re doing at Sax School because there are just so many resources in there that can help you in whatever style you’re keen to play.